alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 #### What did you struggle with?

 * Getting a touch overhwelmed with tasks that I'm unsure if are within remit or not
+	- EK - you have a lot going on now and more in september so please do not take on anymore.
+Project management needs to be given to DC.
 * Running out of energy quickly as recovery is slow
 * Super bad mental health week last week so tasks are taking twice as long